gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 ## What this is

 This Slack to MC bridge takes slack messages sent in a channel and sends it to minecraft like this:

 `[Slack] <DISPLAY NAME> Message`

 It also takes MC messages and sends them to slack with your minecraft skin as your pfp.

-## How to use this
+# Usage

+Download the mod from [Github Releases](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/releases) and then put `slackbridge-x.x.x` into your mods folder.

+Then, run your server for the first time with this mod, and then stop it, got to the servers config/slackbridge.json/ and then fill in all values.
+Finally, restart your server and follow the link instructions, then test it out by going to the slack channel and typing somthing in mc or slack.

+## Developing

 Clone this repo, and then create a slack bot using this manifest:

 ```manifest.json
 {
     "display_information": {